keivrijdag/keivrijdag/README.md

-2018-02-19|The effect of quantum physics at macro-evolutionary scale 2018-02-26|The effect of intergalactic dark matter at micro-evolutionary scales 2018-03-05|Emergent properties in single-rule single-agent systems in featureless donut-shaped worlds
+2018-02-19|The effect of quantum physics at macro-evolutionary scale 2018-02-26|The effect of intergalactic dark matter at micro-evolutionary scales 2018-03-05|Emergent properties in single-rule single-agent systems in featureless donut-shaped worlds 2018-03-12|The effect of black holes on the retinal system of bottom-dwelling ciclids in Lake Victoria in winter when it is cloudy

 ## FAQ